Tetrakern/fictioneer/FILTERS.md

 ---

 ### `apply_filters( 'fictioneer_filter_translations', $strings )`
-Filters the source array of selected translation strings used in the theme, see `fcntr( $key, $escape )` function in `includes/functions/_utility.php`.
+Filters the source array of selected translation strings used in the theme, see `fcntr()` function in `includes/functions/_utility.php`.
 You cannot translate the whole theme with this, but give it a personal touch.

 **Parameters:**
 * $strings (array) – Associative array of translation keys and values.

+---

+### `apply_filters( 'fictioneer_filter_translations_static', $strings )`
+Same as the `fictioneer_filter_translations` filter, but only applied once when the `fcntr()` function is first called and cached in a static variable to save system resources.
+Using this is recommended if possible.

 ---